LeoLeman555/Board_Game_DuckQuest/README.md

 - Create a feature branch (`feat/your-feature`)
 - Make sure tests pass (`pytest`)
 - Open a Pull Request

-> Contribution templates and CI are being added in future versions.

 If you like the project, consider giving it a ⭐️ on GitHub — it really helps!